Associate Degree of Arts

 About this course

-The Associate Degree of Arts is a two-year (full-time or part-time equivalent) entry-level course that prepares students for continuing study and/or participation in a range of areas relevant to the humanities, culture, society and creative arts.
+The Associate Degree of Arts is a two-year full-time (or part-time equivalent) course that prepares students for continuing study and/or participation in a range of areas relevant to the humanities, culture, society and creative arts.
 It is a pathway into SCU's Bachelor degree studies in the areas of humanities, arts and creative arts.

 Graduates of the Associate Degree of Arts are guaranteed entry into the following linked degree program: Bachelor of Arts.
 Other pathways to arts-related courses are possible but may require a portfolio of work to enrol.